 Disneyland’s regular Disney Genie system is free.
 But Disney Genie+ and the attractions offering Lightning Lane for a separate a la carte price are not.

 Pricing for a la carte attractions is dynamic.
-As of right now, prices are higher for some rides on weekends vs. weekdays, but more differences could emerge since Disney hasn’t officially published a pricing chart.
+Prices tend to be higher for some rides on weekends vs. weekdays vs. holidays.
+In general, when crowds are high, expect prices to be high as well.
+Disney has never officially published a pricing chart.

 2. What rides are offered on Disney Genie+?
 What about with paid individual Lightning Lane?

-Disneyland launched with 19 attractions between the 2 parks on Genie+ for the single $20 daily fee.
+Disneyland now has 21 attractions between the 2 parks on Genie+ for the single daily fee, with one more to come likely later this year.
 Those include:

 Disneyland Park Attractions Available on Genie+ (12)